nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 When set to true, both parameters require a user directory which is not read-only.

+## Hotfix 15

+### Package not found
+After installing the hotfixes with the command `nuxeoctl mp-hotfix`, you may fall in the exception `org.nuxeo.connect.update.PackageException: Package not found: nuxeo-9.10-HF14-1.0.0 nuxeo-9.10-HF15-1.0.0` when starting Nuxeo.
+You need to add the parameter `--ignore-missing` to `nuxeoctl` command to be able to successfully start Nuxeo.

 ## Hotfix 12

 ### Jsessionid Management in URL